-The X-ray of the chest is typically the first examination performed to determine any issues based on a detailed history and physical.
+- The X-ray of the chest is typically the first examination performed to determine any issues based on the detailed history and physical test.
 It may indicate mass in the lungs or lymph nodes that are swollen.

-A CT scan is always the second phase either to follow up on an irregular X-ray finding in the chest or to determine troubling symptoms in those with regular X-rays in the chest.
+- A CT scan is always the second phase, either to follow up on an irregular X-ray finding in the chest or if the cause of troubling symptoms is not clear to the doctor yet.
 CT scanning involves a series of X-rays that produce a 3D image of the lungs.
 Unless the CT is anomalous, the lung cancer diagnosis also requires validation by analyzing a sample of lung tissue.

-Lung biopsy performed to ascertain whether the abnormality is cancer and to ascertain the type of lung cancer.
+- Lung biopsy is done to ascertain whether the abnormality is cancer and to ascertain the type of lung cancer.
 The biopsy material may be collected by bronchoscopy, ultrasound endobronchial, fine needle aspiration, thoracentesis, or mediastinoscopy.

 What Are the Treatment Options for Lung Cancer?

-It is a choice when cancer inside the body has not spread too far.
-This is typically the only way to treat lung cancer that is a non-small cell.
+This is one of the primary choices of patients for whom lung cancer has not spread to other parts of the body.
+This is typically the only way to treat non-small cell lung cancer.
 The doctor removes the lung portion that contains the tumor and the tissue around it.
-Or you may need to remove the whole of your lung.
-Upon surgery, you might require radiation or chemotherapy.
+After surgery, some patients may require radiation or chemotherapy.

-Doctors use a computer to guide high-energy X-rays to a tumor.
-This acts with lung tumor in both non-small cells and small-cells.
-Via several weeks, you get radiation treatments a few days at a time.
-You may have it to shrink a tumor before surgery to make it easier to remove or to destroy any cancer cells left behind after surgery.
-Some people get that together with chemotherapy.
-This can also help alleviate some of the lung cancer signs, such as pain or bleeding.
+Doctors use a computer to guide high-energy ionizing rays to a tumor.
+This therapy is used in both non-small cells and small-cells lung tumors.
+Patients usually undergo radiation treatment across several weeks, for alternative days.
+Doctors may prescribe it to shrink a tumor before surgery to make it easier to remove or to destroy any cancer cells that are left behind after surgery.
+Coupled with chemotherapy, this can also help alleviate some of the lung cancer signs, such as pain or bleeding.

-These medicines destroy the body’s cancer cells.
-Combined with radiation therapy, you may get chemo before or after surgery.
-Your doctor can prescribe one form of chemotherapy or a mix of different chemotherapy.
-At a treatment center or cancer hospital, you can get them with an IV.
-A few rounds of treatment may be expected over many weeks.
+Chemotherapy medicines destroy the body’s cancer cells.
+Patients may get chemotherapy before or after surgery, and is typically combined with a few rounds of radiation therapy.
+Doctors can prescribe one form of chemotherapy or a mixture of different chemotherapy, which can be administered through intravenous (IV) at the best cancer hospitals.
+A few rounds of treatment may be expected over several weeks.

 Stages of Lung Cancer